msimecek/Chatbot-Student-Workshop/README.md

 To register a chatbot on the communication channels, you will need a **Microsoft Azure account**.

-* [Trial](https://azure.microsoft.com/en-us/free/) It's free for the moon.
-You will receive a $100 credit for free use.
+* [Trial](https://azure.microsoft.com/en-us/free/) is for free for one month.
+You will receive a $200 credit for free use.
-* [Dev Essentials](https://www.visualstudio.com/dev-essentials/) Includes a monthly renewal credit for one year.
+* [Dev Essentials](https://www.visualstudio.com/dev-essentials/) includes the trial credit, all free services and handful of paid services for one year.

-Then, on [Microsoft Azure portal](https://portal.azure.com), you create a new source of type **Bot Channels Registration**.
+Then, on [Microsoft Azure portal](https://portal.azure.com), you create a new resource of type **Bot Channels Registration**.

 ![1518433351399](images/1518433351399.png)